daitohck/daitohck/README.md

 ### Welcome 👋

-- 🔭 I’m currently an Apprentice Pentester
+- 🔭 I’m currently an Junior Pentester

 - 📫 How to reach me :
 Discord => daito_hck